nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Kaniko Build Images in Kubernetes
 - [Kaniko 🌟](https://github.com/GoogleContainerTools/kaniko) Kaniko is a tool to build container images from a Dockerfile.
 Unlike Docker, Kaniko doesn’t require the Docker daemon.
 With the help of Kaniko, you won’t be needing to run docker containers with privileged mode.
 - [medium: Multibranch and HA Pipeline in Jenkins with Kaniko on GKE](https://medium.com/searce/multibranch-and-ha-pipeline-in-jenkins-with-kaniko-on-gke-8a1e7fa93403)

+## BuildKit CLI for kubectl
+- [BuildKit CLI for kubectl (by vmware-tanzu) 🌟](https://github.com/vmware-tanzu/buildkit-cli-for-kubectl) BuildKit CLI for kubectl is a tool for building container images with your Kubernetes cluster.
+- [container-registry.com: Lifting Developers’ Productivity 🌟](https://container-registry.com/posts/productivity-lift-buildkit-cli-for-kubectl/) With BuildKit CLI for kubectl a drop in replacement for docker build

 ## Kubevela
 - [kubevela.io 🌟](https://kubevela.io/) KubeVela is a modern application platform that makes deploying and managing applications across today's hybrid, multi-cloud environments easier and faster.
 KubeVela is runtime agnostic, natively extensible, yet most importantly, application-centric .